dmsherazi/Battery-Management-System/gEDA-Switch/README.md

 PWM to reduce EMI.
 In this case the circuit needs to be modified to use better drivers.

+Special footprints have been created for the MOSFETs to provide an oversized two-sided drain pad with plated through holes to assist in heat dissipation.
+The load switches have common drains and the shared heatsink is therefore smaller.

 (c) K. Sarkies 26/04/2014